AdobeDocs/experience-cloud.en/help/single-page-applications-react-implementation/target.md

 1. `Add Params to All Mboxes`, which adds parameters in all mbox requests, e.g. the global mbox plus additional mbox requests made from Custom Code actions or hardcoded on your site (equivalent to the [targetPageParamsAll()](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/functions-overview/targetpageparamsall.html) method)

 These actions can be used *before* the `Load Target` action and can set different parameters on different pages based on your rule configurations.
-Use the rule ordering feature you used when setting Customer IDs with the ID Service to set additional parameters on the `Library Loaded` event before the rule firing the global mbox.
+Use the rule ordering feature you used when setting Customer IDs with the Identity Service to set additional parameters on the `Library Loaded` event before the rule firing the global mbox.
 >[!TIP] Since most implementations use the global mbox for activity delivery, it usually sufficient to just use the `Add Params to Global Mbox` action.

 ### Add an Mbox Parameter